DominicOram/mx-bluesky-fork/docs/developer/serial-crystallography-on-i24/how-to/run-a-collection.rst

 **WARNING** This setting requires a hardware change, as there are only 4 outputs on the zebra and they are all in use.
-When using the Eiger the Pilatus trigger cable should be used to trigger the light source.
-When using the pilatus the eiger trigger cable should be used.
+When using the Eiger the ex-Pilatus trigger cable should be used to trigger the light source.

 III - **Run collection**